 Why this special

-This special is especially focused on ‘reading’ the pattern charts for interlocking crochet.
+This special is especially focused on ‘reading’ the pattern charts for woven crochet.
 In the facebook groups of the Hooked and Locked CAL people wanted to learn better how this goes exactly.
 During the video and also here on the website I did pay attention to it, but the focus on the crocheting, especially at the start, was too distracting.
 Of course there are the written versions of the pattern, but for those who are more visually focused I will dive into this more deeper here.

 The video for this subject can be found here.
 Or look at the end of this page.